kleder/timetracker/README.md

 ## Getting started

-### Obtain Youtrack token for app
+### Obtain YouTrack token for app

-To start using T-REC you need to obtain the permament token for your personal Youtrack account.
+To start using T-REC you need to obtain the permament token for your personal YouTrack account.
 Follow this instruction to get one: https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html

-In case you don't see the "New Token" button make sure that you have **Read Service** and **Update self** permissions to issue a token in one of your Youtrack roles.
+In case you don't see the "New Token" button make sure that you have **Read Service** and **Update self** permissions to issue a token in one of your YouTrack roles.

 ### Before run